aofarrel/myco/doc/myco_simple.md

 If a sample times out in the variant calling step, it is usually due to an issue with the inputs.
 FastQC examines all inputs that timed out so you can see what might be going on.

 ### [3] VCF2diff -- Mask the outputs and optionally create diff files
 When feeding outputs into UShER, we want to make use of diff files.
 But first, we perform a little bit of data processing -- it common for some regions of the TB genome to be masked.
 We want to avoid those problematic regions in our final output, as well as any regions without much coverage.
-This task cleans up our outputs and optionally creates a diff file, one per sample, which can be used to make some happy little trees.
+This task cleans up our outputs and optionally creates a diff file, one per sample, which can be used to make some happy little phylogenetic trees using [Tree Nine](https://dockstore.org/workflows/github.com/aofarrel/tree_nine/tree_nine).

-### [4] (optional) Tree Nine -- Generate UShER, Taxonium, and NextStrain trees
-If decorate_trees = true, and an input tree is passed in, each sample will be placed on the tree by UShER.
-The resulting tree will then be converted to Taxonium format, allowing it to be viewed in taxonium.
-NextStrain subtree JSONs will also be generated.